Game Changing Open Basement Stair Ideas

 Basement Stair Railing Ideas

-Once the staircase was framed, Jim added sheetrock to the wall portion (which also enclosed the space under the stairs making room for a closet), installed the handrail and drilled holes for the iron stair balusters.
+Once the staircase was framed, the first thing Jim did was add sheetrock to the wall portion (which also enclosed the space under the stairs making room for a closet), installed the wood handrail and drilled holes for the black iron balusters.

-We wanted a modern railing look and iron hollow balusters were the most economical solution.
+We wanted a modern stair railing look and iron hollow balusters were the most economical solution.

 Installing iron balusters on an angle is a little tricky and a bit involved but maybe I can get Jim to explain in another post dedicated specifically to installing balusters on an angle at a later date.